markomanninen/hyml/doc/index.rst

             return self.__dict__['attributes'].get(key.lower(), None)
         def __str__(self):
             """
             Represent tag in string format.
-This is also a nice and short way to ouput the actual xml content.
+This is also a nice and short way to output the actual xml content.
 Concat content retrieves all nested tags recursively.
             """
             if self.__dict__['content']: